Powerlearnproject/se-assignment-day-2-git-and-github-Samiclon/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
 ANSWER

-Steps
+**1.** Steps

-Create a New Repository
+i) Create a New Repository

-Initialize a Git Repository
+ii) Initialize a Git Repository

-Add Files to the Repository
+iii) Add Files to the Repository

-Commit the Changes
+iv) Commit the Changes

-Add the remote Repository
+v) Add the remote Repository

-Push the changes to GitHub.
+v) Push the changes to GitHub.

+**2.** Commits are snapshots of projects' current state, capturing all changes made since the last commit.

+**3.** Commits are essential for tracking changes and managing the development of projects over time.
+Every commit includes a message that describes what changes were made and why.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
 ANSWER:

+**1.** A branch is created to work on new features, fix bugs, or experiment with ideas.

+**2.** Branching allows multiple people to work on different parts of the project simultaneously, and it keeps the main project stable and clean.

+**3.**  The process includes:
+i) Navigate to the project directory using the terminal

+ii) Use the command, 'git checkout -b new-branch-name'

+iii) Make and commit changes

+iv) Push the branch to GitHub

+v) Create a pull request

+vi) Merge the branch after review

+vii) Delete the branch

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+**ANSWER**

+**1.** Pull Request is essential for documentation as it serves as a record of what changes were made and why, which is useful for future reference.

+**2.** Once a Pull Request is opened, team members can review the changes, provide feedback, and suggest improvements before the code is merged.

+**3.** Steps Involved in Creating and Merging a Pull Request.

+i) Push the branch

+ii) Open a Pull Request

+iii) Fill out the Pull Request Form

+iv) Submit the Pull Request

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?